Showing posts with label the Quadrinity Process. Show all posts

 Hoffman was not at all equipped to manage his own countertransference, much less mine.
 In fact he used mine to manipulate and sexually abuse me.
 When he announced that he would be starting his own group process, he made a point of taking me aside and strongly encouraging me to join.
 I was one of only a handful of SAT members who did.
 In retrospect, Hoffman was just following the predator’s script, grooming me for sexual conquest.
 His unethical and criminal behavior would play out over the next 9 months.

-Hoffman’s first 13 week group Process of Psychic therapy began sometime towards the end of January of 1973 in a nondescript rented classroom in UC Berkeley’s Tolman Hall, the home of its psychological department.
+Hoffman’s first 13-week group Process of Psychic therapy began sometime towards the end of January of 1973 in a nondescript rented classroom in UC Berkeley’s Tolman Hall, the home of its psychological department.
 We met every Monday night, and an assignment was due by Wednesday.
 It was more of a forced march than a psychological inquiry.
-The main elements of the current Process were there, a rigid set of exercises, the requirement to complete the assignments with as much emotional expression as possible, and to be on time.
-Keeping up meant in Hoffman’s estimation that you were willing to break down your defenses and see yourself clearly.
+The main elements of the current Process were there: a rigid set of exercises, the requirement to complete the assignments with as much emotional expression as possible, and to be on time.
+Keeping up meant, in Hoffman’s estimation, that you were willing to break down your defenses and see yourself clearly.

 Hoffman claimed that we would discover that “everyone was guilty and no one to blame.”
 After experiencing how our parents had ruined our lives by passing on their negative behaviors and admonitions through the mechanism of Negative Love, we allowed them to defend themselves.
 We were instructed to imagine a conversation with their prepubescent emotional self recounting a story of how they inherited negative traits from their own parents.